fdb/slarg-website/content/research-week-activities/2025-07-30-a-care-full-debriefing.md

 We welcome collectives and individuals interested in collaborative, care-focused art practices and self-organised publishing.
 Join us to explore our process, exchange insights, and engage in a conversation about the challenges and highlights of collective making.

-Copies of the printed publication will be available for exchange with other publications.
+Copies of the printed publication will be available for exchange with other publications.\
+\
+Let us know via **[springpears@tutamail.com](mailto:springpears@tutamail.com)** if you care to join us, so we can estimate the amount of space and chairs we need.

 <!--EndFragment-->